paultopia/recipes/baked_mac.md

 5. Boil pasta 5.5 minutes.
 6. Drain pasta, set aside.

-## make the sauce

-7. Take bowl and put in hot pan from pasta.  melt the cheeses mixture until it's melted. (try to time this).
-Keep stirring in the process.

 ## oven setup

-8. Butter the sides of the pyrex dish
+7. Butter the sides of the pyrex dish
-9. Add the pasta to the dish
+8. Add the pasta to the dish
-10. Add spices to the dish.
+9. Add spices to the dish.
 This is going to depend on what's available, and I don't have good measurements for these right now, but I'm thinking pepper, a small amount of salt, paprika, cayenne, and celery salt at a minimum; possibly also cumin and corriander if I can find any in a convenient form.  maybe curry powder or barbecue powder if there's any lying around.
-11. Add the sauce to the dish and shake around
+10. Add the sauce to the dish and stir
-12. Add the aged cheddar to the top.
+11. Add the aged cheddar to the top.
-13. Bake for 35 minutes
+12. Bake for 35 minutes
-14. Let stand for 10 mins.
+13. Let stand for 10 mins.